 Sharing

 BabyLog is built for households where more than one person cares for the same baby.
-You can invite your partner, grandparents, a nanny, or any other carer — and everyone sees the same logs in real time, on whichever device and operating system they prefer.
+You can invite your partner, grandparents, a nanny, or any other carer — and everyone sees the same logs, kept in sync on whichever device and operating system they prefer.

 Sharing is per baby.
 If you track twins or look after multiple kids, you can have a different care team on each profile.